siobhanlgorman/favoureats/README.md

 6. IPhone 11 search bar bug: Text does not enter into search box the first time but does the second time.
 The search function works but currently the UX is not good.
 I fixed this by change the form type, inputs and button until it worked on IPhone!

-### Unresolved Bugs

-Safari rendering:
+7. Safari rendering /Iphone 11/ IPhone SE:
 * search button x appears rounded on iPhone8.
-After the changes in bug fix 6 the button still appears a little different Fix changed to grn-btn style and removed border???????
+After the changes in bug fix 6 the button still appears a little different Fix changed to grn-btn style and removed border

 ![Iphone button bug](documentation/screenshots/buttonbug.png)

+### Unresolved Bugs

 * iphone 10R hamburger menu overlapping logo